Black eagle: Breeding

 The courtship display involves steep dives with folded wings with swoops up in a U shape into a vertical stall.
 They build a platform nest, 3 to 4 feet wide, on a tall tree overlooking a steep valley.
-One or two white eggs which are blotched in brown and mauve may be laid during the nesting season between January and April.
+One or two white eggs blotched in brown and mauve may be laid during the nesting season between January and April.
 The nest site may be reused year after year.